 When you’re out in the wilderness, it’s possible that you may have to take water from a lake or river to refill your bottle(s) – if you’ve got access to them.
 With that said, you can’t always drink it directly; there could be all kinds of funky things in it which will make you sick.

-One way to get around this problem is to boil the water to kill off the bacteria.
+One way to get around this problem is to boil the water to kill off the bacteria, viruses and parasites lurking within.
 Usually, you’d use a pot but what if you don’t have a pot with you?

-What about plastic bottles?
-We’re always told that you shouldn’t burn plastic because it can give off toxic fumes, but can you actually boil water in a plastic bottle?
+What about plastic water bottles?
+We’re always told that you shouldn’t burn plastic because it can give off toxic fumes or leach chemicals into the water, but can you actually boil water in a plastic bottle?

-Yes, you can boil water in a plastic bottle, though it isn’t recommended.
-It’s easy enough to do, but there is a risk of the plastic releasing toxic fumes into both the air and the water.
-Additionally, the water itself tastes awful.
+Yes, you can boil water in a plastic bottle (and it’s easy to do), but it isn’t recommended because there’s a risk of the plastic releasing toxic fumes into both the air and the water.
+Plus, the water itself tastes awful.

 Burning Plastic is Generally a Bad Idea